Technical Data Series

 Note: All values which do not carry specific tolerances or are not marked maximum or minimum shall have the following tolerances: Linear dimensions shall be ± 1/16 in.
 (1.6 mm).
 Weight or force shall be ± 2%.
 Angles shall be ± 2 degrees.
 Where only minus tolerances are given, the dimensions are permitted to be exceeded at the option of the manufacturers.

-This document was developed to establish guide criteria for the selection and usage of 1-3/4" and 1-3/8" standard steel doors in such building types as apartment, dormitory, hotel/motel, hospital/nursing home, industrial, office and school.
+Establishes guide criteria for the selection and usage of 1-3/4" and 1-3/8" standard steel doors in building types such as apartment, dormitory, hotel/motel, hospital/nursing home, industrial, office and school.

 111-A Recommended Standard Steel Door Details